zostay/ghost/README.md

 The following primary secret keeper types are provided:

  * `1password` - The 1Password secret keeper uses the 1Password Connect Server API to access secrets.
 You will need a 1Password family, business, or enterprise account and some shared vaults.
-Then you will need to setup a 1Password Connect Server running somewhere.
+Then you will need to set up a 1Password Connect Server running somewhere.
  * `http` - The http secret keeper accesses secrets provided by the ghost gRPC service.
 The ghost service can be run with the `ghost service start` command and used to wrap any keeper in the given configuration.
 As of this writing, the http keeper may only be used on a local machine as all communication is performed over a unix socket.
  * `human` - The human secret keeper provides a means of asking the person at the keyboard to enter a secret.
 A human keeper is configured with a number of questions, each acting as a secret the user is expected to supply upon request.
  * `keepass` - The Keepass secret keeper loads and stores secrets in a local Keepass database file.
 You will need to provide the Keepass secret keeper the path to the file as well as the master password for encrypting and decrypting the file.
  * `keyring` - The keyring secret keeper loads and stores passwords in the system keyring.
 This should work on macOS, Windows, Linux, and BSD.
-On macOS it accesses the system keyring using the `security` command.
+On macOS, it accesses the system keyring using the `security` command.
 Similarly, it uses the Windows OS keyring on Windows.
 On Linux and BSD, it uses dbus to communicate with whatever secret service is installed, usually GNOME Keyring.
  * `lastpass` - The LastPass secret keeper uses the LastPass API to access secrets.
 The secrets are downloaded from the online store and then decrypted locally on get and encrypted locally and set to the online store during set.
  * `low` - The low security secret keeper stores secrets in a local YAML file in plaintext.
 This is obviously only suitable for secrets that are not very secure or on a system you are very confident in.
  * `memory` - The memory secret keeper will hold a secret encrypted in memory for the duration of the process.
 Used with the ghost command, this is not very useful.
 However, it can be useful as a memory store within the ghost service or embedded in an application.
 The encryption used doesn't guarantee much in the way of safety as the key is also stored in memory, so it may even be considered superfluous.